Creating a Custom Layer

 layerinfo source_viewable = 1;

-Public layers can be incorporated into any Paid account's custom S2 style, providing the user knows the layer ID number.
+Public layers can be incorporated into any account with Professional package of service's custom S2 style, providing the user knows the layer ID number.
 To make a layer public, add the following line near the top of the layer code:

 layerinfo is_public = 1;

 When you have designed your layer to your liking in the Layer Editor, you will have to pass it through the S2 compiler by clicking "Save and Compile", to check for any errors in your code.
 Your layer will not be saved on LiveJournal's servers until it has passed through the S2 compiler without encountering errors.
 You should use an external text editor to design and store your layers locally, so you do not lose your work if either your computer or web browser crashes.

 Once the S2 compiler reports "No errors", your layer will be saved on LiveJournal's servers and can be seen on the Your Layers page.
 At any time, you can return to this page and edit your layer to your liking, provided your account still has Professional package of service.
 More importantly, you can now apply the new layer to your journal, or use it to create a custom style.